stijn-arends/programming3/Assignment6/README.md

 </details>
 <br>

-> NOTE: This script might take a while to finish running due to the size of the data.
+> NOTE: This script might take a while to finish running due to the sheer size of the data.
 Also, loading in the node attributes from the pickle failed due to the size of it.
 Adviced to only use this script to produce a graph without node attributes.
 To create a graph with node attributes please use the script that produces a subgraph, explained below.

 ### Creating a subgraph
 Finally, there is alo an option to take a random subset of the data to produce a graph that is easier to work with.
 This can be achieved by using the [create_subset_graph.py](src/graph/create_subset_graph.py) script, which takes an argument `-n` to specify the number of articles to use to create the graph.